New York accent: Ethnic variation

 The classic New York City dialect is centered on middle- and working-class European Americans, and this ethnic cluster now accounts for less than half of the city's population, within which there are degrees of ethnic variation.
-The variations of New York City English are a result of the waves of immigrants that have settled in the city, from the earliest settlement by the Dutch and English, followed in the 19th century by the Irish and Western Europeans (typically of French, German, and Scandinavian descent).
-Over time these collective influences combined to give New York City its distinctive accent.
+The variations of New York City English are a result of the waves of immigrants that have settled in the city, from the earliest settlement by the Dutch and English followed in the nineteenth century by the Irish and Western Europeans (typically of French, German, and Scandinavian descent) settling.
+Over time, these collective influences combined to give New York City its distinctive traditional accent; William Labov argued that Irish New Yorkers, in particular, contributed the accent's most stigmatized features.